Update: This article was first published in December 2021 and was updated in January 2025 to reflect changes to NIST SP 800-171 and the CMMC framework

 First published in December 2015, NIST Special Publication 800-171 was introduced to standardize and protect sensitive, but unclassified, government data that resides in private sector IT networks, and thus outside of the federal government’s purview.
 It is specifically designed to safeguard Controlled Unclassified Information (CUI), and an obligation to comply with the publication’s requirements is stipulated in the contract between a contractor and the government.

 So any organization that processes or stores CUI on behalf of the US government is required to be compliant with NIST 800-171.
-These would typically include the likes of DoD and NASA contractors, labs and research institutions in receipt of federal funding, as well as service providers to the US government.
-Updated most recently in February 2020, the NIST 800-71 publication contains 110 requirements, each of which mitigates cybersecurity vulnerabilities or strengthens an element of the network.
+This would typically include the likes of DoD and NASA contractors, labs and research institutions in receipt of federal funding, as well as service providers to the US government.
+Updated in May 2024, NIST 800-171 contains 97 requirements, each of which mitigates cybersecurity vulnerabilities or strengthens an element of the network.

 The application of each requirement ensures an organization’s systems, network, and employees are properly prepared to safely handle CUI.
 Compliance with NIST 800-171 by contractors who handle sensitive information helps strengthen the federal supply chain and protect government data.
 It also ensures a unified baseline standard of cybersecurity for all contractors, and their respective subcontractors, who have access to CUI.

-The new Titania Nipper NIST-800-171 module can reduce time, resource, and workload pressure by automating your compliance assessments and providing a report with information on any issues found and any applicable evidence.
+For those with NIST 800-171 and CMMC 2.0 compliance requirements, Nipper can reduce time, resource, and workload pressure by automating your compliance assessments and providing a report with information on any issues found and any applicable evidence.

 What is CMMC?